iamdavidfrancis/blog.iamdavidfrancis.com/content/posts/aspnet-filter-dependency-injection.md

 tags: ["dotnet", "asp.net"]
 ---

 Sometimes when working with Asp.Net MVC or Web Apis, you'll want to add a Filter Attribute to a class or an endpoint.
+This can be an Authorization Filter, a Resource Filter, an Action Filter, etc. A common use case I have seen is adding a custom Authorization Filter.
+In this post, I'll go through some of the issues I've run into while trying to add Dependency Injection to a Filter.

-A common use case would be adding a custom Authorization filter.
-Usually these filters would be defined as:
+Usually a custom filter would be implemented as:

 ```cs
 public class CustomAuthorizeAttribute: AuthorizeAttribute, IAuthorizationFilter